AshleyYakeley/Truth/mkdocs/docs/getting-started.md

 ## Installation

+You will need a 64-bit Linux machine.

-1. Install Docker (if you haven't already)
+1. Install Docker (if you haven't already).

         :::text
         sudo apt install docker.io